-The exhibit, Jean-Michel Basquiat: Drawing into Painting, will run from Feb.
-8 – March 18, 2018.
+The exhibit, Jean-Michel Basquiat: Drawing into Painting, is running through March 18, 2018.
 With artwork on loan from private collections, the Norton will showcase two paintings and seven drawings, providing insight into the artist’s stylistic development and his integration of symbolic, cultural, and historical references to create his powerful art.

 His rough word art style was inspired by jazz musicians, boxers, anatomy books, and eventually his mentor Andy Warhol who he collaborated on a series of paintings with.
 He painted wildly on doors, windows, refrigerators, scrap objects and filled several notebooks with his sketches and street poet musings.

 During his brief, meteoric career, he battled drug addiction and racist backlash, one challenge fueling the other in the predominantly white art world that saw him as a major talent but also as something quite wild and untameable.
 When he finally fell to drug addiction, he had been depressed by Warhol’s early death and the constant pressure of proving himself to the critics and the art world expectations.

 Time has proved his talent, and record breaking auction prices have made headlines around the world.

 The Norton is presenting three free films on Thursday evenings during Art After Dark that trace the artist’s life and career – two films that were made several years ago and a new buzzed about film that premiered in London during an exhibit at the Barbican Museum last year.